bukolastella/Data-Science/README.md

 # DATA SCIENCE EXAMPLES

-A collection jupyter notebooks with solved examples of datasets including
+A collection of jupyter notebooks with solved examples of datasets including

 -DATA ANALYSIS AND VISUALIZATION